MrCatNerd/MyNeovimConfig/README.md

 # Nvim
 My neovim config

-Loads in ~22ms.
+Loads in ~22ms
-Should work on windows with a little bit of configuration cuz treesitter stuff.
+Should work on windows with a little bit of configuration cuz welcome to windows

 ---